brefphp/extra-php-extensions/docs/create_your_own_extension_layer.md

 #
 ```

-Then you need to add two part of Dockerfile, the following snippets are examples of build and file copy parts respectively.
+Then you need to add two parts of Dockerfile, the following snippets are examples of build and file copy parts respectively.

 ```Dockerfile